dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 <!--go-->

 Define the workflow activities you'd like your workflow to perform.
-Activities are wrapped in the public `callActivityOptions` class, which implements the workflow activities.
+Activities are wrapped in the public `callActivityOptions` method, which implements the workflow activities.

 ```go
 type ActivityContext struct {